It is late and you are gone

 Church of Bones

-where desire once flared and faded like a flower– all these remains laid out by some graveyard artist who wanted to glorify God with his brothers’ bones.
-With each step, you squeezed my hand and I held my breath wondering if love could endure such death.
-Then we saw the dark sign at the end of the aisle and stood there staring at the haunting message of those disembodied monks who still speak to me:
+Then we saw the dark sign at the end of the aisle and stood there staring at the haunting message of those disembodied monks who now spoke to us:

 WHAT YOU ARE NOW, WE ONCE WERE.

 WHAT WE ARE NOW, YOU WILL ONE DAY BE.